Edwinpaul-1811/CyberEye_V2/README.md

-Absolutely!
-Here’s a professional, detailed `README.md` for your **CyberEye Deepfake Detection Flask App**:

----

 # 🧠 CyberEye - Deepfake Detection App

 CyberEye is a smart web application that detects deepfake content in uploaded videos by analyzing facial landmarks and their consistency using deep learning and clustering techniques.
 Built with Flask and OpenCV, it offers a user-friendly interface to upload videos, extract frames, analyze faces, and display a deepfake classification summary.